apache/airflow/docs/best-practices.rst

 ------------

 You can also implement checks in a DAG to make sure the tasks are producing the results as expected.
 As an example, if you have a task that pushed data to S3, you can implement a check in the next task.
-The check should make sure that the partition is created in S3 and check if the data is correct or not.
+For example the check could make sure that the partition is created in S3 and perform some simple checks to see if the data is correct or not.

 Similarly, if you have a task that starts a microservice in Kubernetes or Mesos, you should check if the service has started or not using :class:`airflow.sensors.http_sensor.HttpSensor`.